-2. Mill Street Floodplain Restoration, EBDR Fleischmanns

-- a.
-This project is to complete Phase 2 of the Natural Resource Conservation Service's Emergency Watershed Protection projects that was built in 2013.
-Reclaiming the floodplain along the right streambank and the removal of Mill Street bridge was put on hold until the property completed the flood buyout.
-The project will consist of regrading a bankfull bench that is 3 foot higher than streambed with a slope of minimum 2% towards Vly Creek stream.
-Place topsoil and vegetate bankfull bench with grass and riparian shrubs and place willow stakes in the joints of rip rap.
-Rip rap will be placed upstream and downstream of the project to match existing top of bank. - b.
-2017 Status: Permits have been obtained in the Spring of 2017 for construction.
-Delaware County Department of Public Works will be completing the work through the shared service agreement with Delaware County Soil and Water Conservation District.
-Project is expected to be completed in the Fall of 2017.

-3. Hardscrabble Streambank Restoration, EBDR Roxbury

-a.
-This project was recommended by the PAC members to fund as a demonstration project for stabilization of steep embankment.
-Erosion located on the outside bend of a steep cobble embankment will be stabilized with a toe revetment, stream channel dimensions, and bioengineering.

-4. Close Hollow, EBDR Andes
+- b.
+2018 Status: Permits have been obtained for construction.
+The Delaware County Department of Public Works will be completing the work through the shared service agreement with Delaware County Soil and Water Conservation District.
+Project is expected to be completed in the Fall of 2018. - 3.
+Hardscrabble Streambank Restoration, EBDR Roxbury - a.
+This project was recommended by the Project Advisory Committee (PAC) members to fund as a demonstration project for stabilization of steep embankment.
+Erosion located on the outside bend of a steep cobble embankment will be stabilized with a toe revetment, stream channel dimensions, and bioengineering. - b.
+2018 Status: Tetra Tech consultant has been selected to design the project.
+Survey of the project site is scheduled for early March. - 4.
+Close Hollow, EBDR Andes - a.

-a.
 This project was recommended by the PAC members to fund as a demonstration project for streambed restoration.
-To stabilize the erosion of the streambed that is causing the road shoulder to fail by elevating the streambed with grade control structures.

-5. Mill Brook Streambank Stabilization, EBDR Hardenburgh
+To stabilize the erosion of the streambed that is causing the road shoulder to fail by elevating the streambed with grade control structures. - b.
+2018 Status: Tetra Tech consultant has been selected to design the project.
+Survey of the project site is scheduled for early March. - 5.
+Mill Brook Streambank Stabilization, EBDR Hardenburgh - a.

-a.
 This project was recommended by the PAC members to fund as a demonstration project for streambed restoration.
-Erosion located on the outside bend of a steep cobble embankment will be stabilized with a toe revetment, stream channel dimensions, and bioengineering.

-6. Bull Run Streambank Repair, EBDR Middletown
+Erosion located on the outside bend of a steep cobble embankment will be stabilized with a toe revetment, stream channel dimensions, and bioengineering. - b.
+2018 Status: Barton and Loguidice consultant has been selected to design the project.
+The project design is currently at 90% and the construction is scheduled to be completed in 2018. - 6.
+Bull Run Streambank Repair, EBDR Middletown - a.

-a.
 This project was recommended by the PAC to fund as a demonstration project for streambank repair of a 2013 Emergency Watershed Protect project upon request from the Town of Middletown Supervisor.
 The streambed has been stabilized using 3 hardened riffle structures and the toe of the embankment is protected with rip rap, which are still working.
-The steep embankment failed in the spring of 2016 and the top area liquefied with the frost thawing out of the soil and sent the whole face sliding down in a debris flow.
+The steep embankment failed in the spring of 2016 and the top area liquefied with the frost thawing out of the soil and sent the whole face sliding down in a debris flow. - b.
+2018 Status: Tetra Tech consultant has been selected to design the project.
+Survey of the project site is scheduled for early March.